madhumarvel123/Adding-Intelligence-to-our-CRM-and-improving-conversion-ratio-using-Artificial-Intelligence/README.md

 Customer Name, Location of the customer, Status whether lead converted or not converted and description with business executive name which explain about basic conversation between client and business executive.
+Task-1: Determined the subject of customer engagement by evaluating their interest levels in our product, taking into account their current status.

+Task-2: Evaluated the likelihood of converting a lead by considering factors such as geographical location, customer status, and the type of business executive assigned to the lead.
 # Deployment(streamlit)
 ![streamlit deployment-1](https://github.com/madhumarvel123/CRM_NLP_PROJECT/assets/122166780/75cc379b-fd31-44f1-970a-20811c6ccaf6)
 ![streamlit deployment-2](https://github.com/madhumarvel123/CRM_NLP_PROJECT/assets/122166780/1e69df37-3b34-4ab3-9c3b-afcea8285803)